plamarque/Holacracy-Constitution/Holacracy-Constitution.md

 #### 3.5.1 Interpretation Conflicts

 Your interpretation may sometimes conflict with another Associé's.
-If that happens, you may ask the Secretary of any affected Cercle to rule on which interpretation to use.
+If that happens, you may ask the Secrétaire of any affected Cercle to rule on which interpretation to use.
 All Associés must then align with that ruling until the relevant text or context changes.
-You may appeal a Secretary's interpretation to the Secretary of any Super-Cercle.
-A Super-Cercle Secretary may overrule the interpretation of any Sub-Cercle Secretary.
+You may appeal a Secrétaire's interpretation to the Secrétaire of any Super-Cercle.
+A Super-Cercle Secrétaire may overrule the interpretation of any Sub-Cercle Secrétaire.

 #### 3.5.2 Interpretation Precedents

-After ruling on an interpretation, a Secretary may publish the ruling and the logic behind it.
-If published, the Secretary of that Cercle and any contained Cercles must attempt to align with that logic in any future rulings.
-However, a Secretary may still contradict it once a compelling new circumstance renders the logic obsolete.
+After ruling on an interpretation, a Secrétaire may publish the ruling and the logic behind it.
+If published, the Secrétaire of that Cercle and any contained Cercles must attempt to align with that logic in any future rulings.
+However, a Secrétaire may still contradict it once a compelling new circumstance renders the logic obsolete.

 #### 3.5.3 Striking Invalid Gouvernance

-Any Associé may ask a Cercle's Secretary to rule on the validity of any Gouvernance within that Cercle or any Sub-Cercle thereof.
-If the Secretary concludes it violates the rules of this Constitution, the Secretary must strike it from the Cercle's records.
-After doing so, the Secretary must promptly communicate what they struck and why to all of that Cercle's Membres de Cercle.
+Any Associé may ask a Cercle's Secrétaire to rule on the validity of any Gouvernance within that Cercle or any Sub-Cercle thereof.
+If the Secrétaire concludes it violates the rules of this Constitution, the Secrétaire must strike it from the Cercle's records.
+After doing so, the Secrétaire must promptly communicate what they struck and why to all of that Cercle's Membres de Cercle.

 ### 3.6 Process Breakdown

 A ***“Process Breakdown”*** occurs when a Cercle shows a pattern of behavior or output that violates the rules of this Constitution.
-The Facilitator or Secretary of a Cercle may declare a Process Breakdown in their own Cercle or any Sub-Cercle, using their reasonable judgment.
+The Facilitateur or Secrétaire of a Cercle may declare a Process Breakdown in their own Cercle or any Sub-Cercle, using their reasonable judgment.

 #### 3.6.1 Breakdown from Failed Gouvernance

-A Cercle's Facilitator may also declare a Process Breakdown in the Cercle if a Proposal made in a Gouvernance Meeting fails to reach a resolution.
+A Cercle's Facilitateur may also declare a Process Breakdown in the Cercle if a Proposal made in a Gouvernance Meeting fails to reach a resolution.
 If the Proposer specially requested the meeting, then the Proposer may also declare the Process Breakdown.
 In either case, the participants must first spend a reasonably long time trying to find a resolution.

 #### 3.6.2 Process Restoration

 Whenever an authorized party declares a Process Breakdown within a Cercle, the following occurs:

-- **(a)** the Facilitator gains the authority to judge the accuracy of any arguments made to validate Proposals or Objections in the Cercle; and
+- **(a)** the Facilitateur gains the authority to judge the accuracy of any arguments made to validate Proposals or Objections in the Cercle; and
-- **(b)** the Facilitator of the Super-Cercle gains a Project to restore due-process within the Cercle; and
+- **(b)** the Facilitateur of the Super-Cercle gains a Project to restore due-process within the Cercle; and
-- **(c)** the Facilitator of the Super-Cercle gains the authority to take over as Facilitator or Secretary of the Cercle; and
+- **(c)** the Facilitateur of the Super-Cercle gains the authority to take over as Facilitateur or Secrétaire of the Cercle; and
-- **(d)** the Facilitator of the Super-Cercle may assign an additional Premier Lien to the Cercle for the duration of the Process Breakdown.
+- **(d)** the Facilitateur of the Super-Cercle may assign an additional Premier Lien to the Cercle for the duration of the Process Breakdown.
 Any decisions that person makes as Premier Lien trumps and prevents any conflicting decision by another Premier Lien.

-These authorities end as soon as due process is restored in the Cercle, as assessed by the Facilitator of the Super-Cercle.
+These authorities end as soon as due process is restored in the Cercle, as assessed by the Facilitateur of the Super-Cercle.

-If the Cercle in Process Breakdown has no Super-Cercle, then the powers above all vest with its own Facilitator instead.
+If the Cercle in Process Breakdown has no Super-Cercle, then the powers above all vest with its own Facilitateur instead.

 #### 3.6.3 Escalation of Process Breakdown